fredrikWHaug/abcresearch/documentation/9-pdf-extraction-(to-be-added-to-main-doc-later).md

 import { Prism as SyntaxHighlighter } from 'react-syntax-highlighter' import { vscDarkPlus } from 'react-syntax-highlighter/dist/esm/styles/prism'
-import { TransformWrapper, TransformComponent } from 'react-zoom-pan-pinch'
+import { TransformWrapper, TransformComponent } from 'react-zoom-pan-pinch' import { pyodideRenderer } from '@/services/pyodideGraphRenderer'  // NEW: Pyodide rendering
 ```

 **Component Structure**: